Simplifying Dependent Reductions in the Polyhedral Model: SDR Heuristic Algorithm

 \subsection{Insights}

-The key insights that guide our algorithm are that 1) choosing any valid reuse vector for a given ST results in the same final algorithmic complexity for the program and 2) for any valid reuse vector, the direction itself or its negation adheres to the program's original affine schedule of the LHS of the reduction.
+The key insights of our algorithm are that 1) choosing any valid reuse vector for a given ST results in the same final algorithmic complexity for the program (implied by \citet{sr}) and 2) for any valid reuse vector, the direction itself or its negation adheres to a \hlone{myellow}{sequential} schedule of the left hand side of the reduction.
 We demonstrate these two insights with the following lemmas.